De Novo & Novel Device Strategy — Verus FDA

 Share your intended use, target users, key claims, device description, and any prototype test data.
 We’ll respond with a scoped plan and the quickest path to FDA alignment (often via Pre-Sub).

-A de-risking workflow that prioritizes FDA alignment before large evidence spend.
+A de-risking workflow that prioritizes alignment before spend.

 01 — Clarify